HoldenFolk/BikeRentalDApp/m5/Prototype.md

 [^11]: This trust is shared by the authors of this publication for the IEEE: D. Pramulia and B. Anggorojati, "Implementation and evaluation of blockchain based e-voting systems with Ethereum and Metamask," 2020 International Conference on Informatics, Multimedia, Cyber and Information System (ICIMCIS), Jakarta, Indonesia, 2020, pp. 18-23, doi: 10.1109/ICIMCIS51567.2020.9354310. keywords: {Performance evaluation;Multimedia systems;Reverse engineering;Blockchain;Reliability;Security;Electronic voting;Electronic voting;blockchain;smart contract;Ethereum}

 [^12]: Note that we did not implement such a "challenge" feature in our prototype.
-However, users could always pursue PIXI in court or harm their reputation online by revealing a photo proving that they docked their bike in time but that the contract was not called to validate the user's respect for the terms.
+However, users could pursue PIXI in court or harm their reputation online by revealing a photo proving that they docked their bike in time but that the contract was not called to validate the user's respect for the terms.

 [^13]: Source: https://medium.com/mydex/what-is-a-personal-data-store-a583f7ef9be3